Contributor: Jeff Cowton

 Left the memento there.

 With the passage of time, the wooden gate rotted.
 Having heard ‘on good authority’ that the gate had been destroyed, Wordsworth wrote a poem of lament.
 However, he was misinformed – and Murray’s Handbook of 1866 stated that it had been replaced.
 But the celebrity status of the gate meant that its original latch was preserved.
-It is now safely housed in Grasmere’s Wordsworth Museum, bearing an old label: ‘Latch from the original wishing gate…’ (1) The latch will feature in the new Wordsworth Museum due to open in 2020.
+It is now safely housed in Grasmere’s Wordsworth Museum, bearing an old label: ‘Latch from the original wishing gate…’ (1) The latch features in the new Wordsworth Museum which opened in 2020.